Prince25/Solar-System/README.md

 ### Submitting Assignment 1 on GitHub:

-1. Once you are finished working it is time to 'commit' your work to your remote respository on GitHub.
+1. Once you are finished working it is time to 'commit' your work to your remote repository on GitHub.
 You will also want to do this periodically while you are working to make a backup of your work and to make your final submission.
 We will keep the process very simple by just 'committing' the master branch of your local repository into the remote repository on GitHub.

-2. The first step is to add any new files into the respository so they can be tracked.
+2. The first step is to add any new files into the repository so they can be tracked.

    ```bash
 $ git add *
 ```

 3. Then we commit any new and or changed files to the repository.
-The text after the -m is for you to describe what is included in this commit to the respository.
+The text after the -m is for you to describe what is included in this commit to the repository.

    ```bash
 $ git commit -m "Description of what I did"